nil1143/saas_landing_stripe/README.md

 - I have tested that the correct data is passed when the forms are submitted.
 - I have tested a navigation in the header to make sure it navigate you to correct sections.
 - I have tested that pricing Monthly/Yearly button counting values correctly.
-- I have tested that chosen play navigates you to Stripe Payment Gateway.
+- I have tested that chosen subscription plan navigates you to Stripe Payment Gateway.
 - I have tested that you are able to make a test payment with message received.